Thiyagi: Plot

-The story is of a dalit girl.
-The son of a wealthy Zamindar who was educated abroad, falls in love with the dalit girl.
+The story is about a dalit girl and the son of a wealthy Zamindar who was educated abroad.
+He falls in love with her.
 The girl is prevented from entering a temple by the priest.
-She undergoes various difficulties in life owing to the lowly status of her caste.
+She undergoes various difficulties in life owing to the low-status of her caste.
 The film exposed the difficulties faced by oppressed people including proscription from entering temples.

 Cast

 The following list is adapted from The Hindu article and from the database of Film News Anandan.